Energy Innovation Center

 The decision to adaptively reuse and renovate the historic Connelley Pittsburgh’s Hill District, saving a part of our city’s heritage, would become no easy vision.
 Its Trade School in historic status, the obsolete mechanical systems, and a building that was practically inaccessible according to today’s ADA standards would be a few of the hurdles.
 However, the greatest challenge lay in the simultaneous goals of LEED Platinum certification and historic tax credits.
 A year long process of negotiations, and design reviews with the Pennsylvania State Historic Preservation Office and the National Park Service (NPS) ensued.
 Time and again innovative green design had to be balanced against the directive to preserve character defining features of a school building listed on the National Register of Historic Places while meeting the competing goals of the client.

-Now, the facility is on track to achieve a LEED Platinum rating.
-With pending submission of construction credits, it has the potential to be one of the highest rated LEED Core and Shell projects ever.
+Now, the facility has a LEED Platinum rating, only the fifth renovation in Western Pennsylvania to achieve this status.
 The EIC design team met the Secretary of the Interior’s Standards for Rehabilitation, and the Owner was awarded a 20% credit ($6.5 Million) through the Rehabilitation Investment Tax Credit program.
 This unique combination of historic considerations and strategies to achieve highly sustainable architecture has made this project a successful venture.
 Today, the EIC is living its mission to contribute to the community as a catalyst for sustainable education, workforce development and research.
 The facility resides prominently in an inner city neighborhood that suffered decades of disenfranchisement and is the first step toward an opportunity for growth and a glimpse to a brighter future for the community.